nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 <Tabs>
   <TabItem label="Auth0" value="auth0">

-[Auth0](https://auth0.com/#!) can be used for authentication.
-While it is not free, there is a reasonable free tier that allows deployment of QHub clusters using many different social providers, passwordless, and email based authentication methods.
+[Auth0](https://auth0.com/#!) has a reasonable free tier that allows deployment of Nebari clusters using many different social providers, passwordless, and email based authentication methods.

-QHub has command line options for `qhub init` which automates the creation Auth0 web app via: `--auth-provider=auth0 --auth-auto-provision`.
+Nebari has command line options for `qhub init` which automates the creation of an Auth0 web app via: `--auth-provider=auth0 --auth-auto-provision`.

 Otherwise here are docs on [creating an Auth0 Application](https://auth0.com/docs/applications).
 Make sure to select `Regular Web Application`.
 Important to note is the
 `auth0_subdomain` field which must be only the `<auth0_subdomain>.auth0.com`.
-So for the following `qhub-dev.auth0.com` the subdomain would be `qhub-dev`.
-Note that all the usernames will be the email addresses of users (not usernames).
+For example, for `qhub-dev.auth0.com` the subdomain would be `qhub-dev`.
+Note that all the usernames will be the email addresses of users (not custom usernames).

 :::note
 This is a different and distinct step from one outlined in the [Setup] stage.